alvarcarto/alvarcarto-map-server/README.md

 it takes around 70 hours. `osm2psql` takes most of the time: 63h34m.

 If this is a QA install, remember to scale down DO droplet after install.

+## Testing installation

+What you should test after the install:

+* Run `sudo reboot` and see if node processes are automatically spawned on boot
+* Verify that CloudFlare origin certificates have been correctly installed
+* Run [snapshot tool](https://github.com/kimmobrunfeldt/alvarcarto-render-snapshot) to verify that posters are still correctly generated

 ## DigitalOcean Install (QA)